basisai/examples/binary_class/README.md

 This example demonstrates how you can use Bedrock to preprocess data, train a model and create a HTTPS endpoint for serving.
 This example complements [Bedrock documentation](https://docs.basis-ai.com/guides/quickstart).

-This example will use sample customer churn data.
+This example uses sample customer churn data.
 The code shows how to
 - read data from GCS bucket
 - preprocess the data and generate features
 - train a LightGBM classifier model